eser/acik.io/pkg/bliss/httpfx/README.md

 ## Overview

 The **httpfx** package provides a framework for building HTTP services with support for routing, middleware, and OpenAPI documentation generation.
-The package is designed to work seamlessly with the `go.uber.org/fx` framework.
+The package is designed to work seamlessly with the `bliss/di` package.

 The documentation below provides an overview of the package, its types, functions, and usage examples.
 For more detailed information, refer to the source code and tests.